appscode/blog/content/post/monthly-review-june-2022/index.md

 On 22nd June 2022, Appscode held a webinar on ”Deploy Sharded Redis Cluster On Kubernetes using KubeDB”.

 The essential contents of the webinar:
--Introducing the concept of Redis Shard
+- Introducing the concept of Redis Shard
--Challenges of running Redis on Kubernetes
+- Challenges of running Redis on Kubernetes
--What KubeDB offers to face those challenges
+- What KubeDB offers to face those challenges
--Live Demonstration
+- Live Demonstration

 Link: https://blog.byte.builders/post/kubedb-redis-cluster-webiner-2022.06.22/